synshop/log-alerter/readme.md

 bash -c " echo foooo$'\n'barrr$'\n'basssh$'\n'14:58:39  9/9/22 FRI User A1B2C3D4 granted access at reader 1">> /home/access/scripts/access_log.txt
 ```

+### Updates

+Over time, if you need to run `git pull origin` to get changes, or you make changes to your `config.py`, you'll need to restart the system.
+This is just a quick `sudo systemctl restart log-alerter` away!

 ## Assumptions

 This is used for our SYN Shop's [ACCX access control system](https://www.wallofsheep.com/collections/accx-products)